0xTanzim/Multivendor_E-commerce/README.md

 A custom Error Library is implemented to handle errors effectively, and an **Error Handler** is used to catch unhandled exceptions.

+we are use [landingfolio](https://www.landingfolio.com/) for inspiration for the landing page design.

 ## Features

 - **Admin Panel:**